signalpoint/jDrupal/docs/00_Introduction/index.md

 - React
 - Ember

+> or with no framework at all.

 ## Where can jDrupal be used?

 > In any JavaScript application.

 Since jDrupal has no dependencies and is written in pure JavaScript, it can be used in a wide variety of architectures and frameworks.
 Just include it in the `<head>` of your app's `index.html` file:

 ```
 <html>